Commercial Photography BA(Hons)

 How you'll learn

-You'll build valuable technical, critical and business skills through lectures, seminars, tutorials, workshops, group 'crits', work placements and masterclasses from industry experts.
+On this Commercial Photography course, you'll build valuable technical, critical and business skills through lectures, seminars, tutorials, workshops, group 'crits', work placements and masterclasses from industry experts.

 How you'll be assessed